rapid7/metasploit-framework/documentation/modules/auxiliary/gather/vbulletin_getindexablecontent_sqli.md

 ## Options

-### DUMPALL

-A boolean value used to determine if the module should dump the `user` table (false), or (true) to dump all tables with the vBulletin table prefix.

 ### NODE

 A valid node id value for the vBulletin install.
 When provided, this value is used instead of that acquired